Pattern-Equivariant Homology: PE Homology of Hierarchical Tilings

-To compute the PE cohomology of $\mf{T}_\Delta$ (and hence the \v{C}ech cohomology of the associated tiling space), one may use the modified PE chain complexes and implement Poincar\'{e} duality.
+To compute the analogue of the ePE cohomology of $\mf{T}_\Delta$ (and hence the \v{C}ech cohomology of the associated tiling space $\Omega_\mf{T}^0$), one may calculate the modified groups $H_\bullet^{\dagger}(\mf{T}_\Delta^0)$ and implement Poincar\'{e} duality.
 At the approximant stage, this amounts to using instead the chain complexes

-since the vertices of $\ms{T}_\Delta$ possess local isotropy of orders $2$, $3$, $4$ and $5$.
-After computing the connecting maps and corresponding direct limits, we obtain:
+since the $0$-stars of $\mf{T}_\Delta$ possess isotropy of orders $2$, $3$, $4$ and $5$.
+After computing the connecting maps and corresponding direct limits, we find that